 Despite claims from New York, the Sex Pistols are the true originators of punk; no one else had their attitude, balls, or honesty.
 The Pistols were inspired by anger and poverty, not art and poetry.
 “An imitation from New York, you’re cheese and chalk…” There never was a punk movement.
 There was the Sex Pistols and there was the rest.
 The Sex Pistols ARE punk; the rest are “punk rock”.
 Big difference…

 History is blatantly being re-written.
 Fabrications are constantly spouted that when The Ramones came to England in 1976 the Sex Pistols turned up at their first show at London, Roundhouse, and asked them how to form a band.
-Get it right.
-On that very night – July 4th 1976 – the Sex Pistols played the Black Swan, Sheffield (over 260 kilometres away!) and had regularly been playing live for over 8 months.
+On that very night – July 4th 1976 – the Sex Pistols played the Black Swan, Sheffield (over 260 kilometres away) and had regularly been playing live for over 8 months.

-For 30 years the Pistols have had to put up with these kind of lies and petty jealousies.
+Over the years the Pistols have had to put up with these kind of lies and petty jealousies.
 There is always someone, somewhere, trying to undermine them.
-But so what?
 It just proves they were doing something right in the first place.

 In 1972 school-friends Steve Jones and Paul Cook decided to form a band originally named The Strand (later The Swankers) other friends such as Wally Nightingale, Jim Mackin, Stephen Hayes, and Del Noones would come and go over the next few years.
 Glen Matlock later joined in 1974.
 Disillusioned by the bloated progressive-rock and hippie music scene of the time, the fledgling band took their musical inspiration from the 60s mod and rock n roll of The Who and The Small Faces.
 However, it wouldn’t be until 1975 and the arrival of John Lydon (later rechristened John Rotten) that the band took on a whole new level and became the Sex Pistols.
 Steve Jones had spotted someone who looked “a bit different” in Malcolm McLaren’s clothes shop.
 Bernie Rhodes, one of McLaren’s associates, spotted the same guy on London’s Kings Road; complete with hacked green hair and a homemade “I HATE Pink Floyd” T-shirt.
 Sacrilege at the time.